mgattozzi/cargo-wa/README.md

 A cargo subcommand for working with Rust wasm projects!

+See https://github.com/rust-lang-nursery/rust-wasm for the manual steps if cargo-wa doesn't work for you.

 ## Build requirements

 You'll need the latest stable version of `rustc`, `rustup`, and `cargo`